danielpm1982/JDBC/Readme.md

-This Repository includes basic JAVA SE Console and Web JPA Projects.
+This Repository includes basic JAVA SE Console and Web JDBC Projects.
 Must add the JEE servlet/jsp/jstl jars (if web project) and MysqlConnectorJava jar to the classpath of the project for the code to run.
 If it is not in the project already, download it.
 JAVA8+ compatible.